 Communication Complexity, Query Complexity and other aspects of communication

 Communication complexity right from its advent in late 70's has been a very active area of research in Theoretical Computer Science.
 It is one area with very significant and far reaching connections with other areas of complexity theory.
 This projects intends to explore this area more both in the classical and quantum settings and attempts to attack some of the key questions still remaining open and possibly discover other interesting connections with other areas of complexity theory.
-This project includes in its scope studying other aspects of classical and quantum communication which do not fall under the umbrella of communication complexity e.g. Remote State Preparation etc.
+This direction of research includes in its scope studying other aspects of classical and quantum communication which do not fall under the umbrella of communication complexity e.g. Remote State Preparation etc.

 Interactive Proofs, Zero Knowledge, Quantum Games